pocketzworld/creator-docs/pages/learn/designer-resources/concepts/communication.md

 ## 6. 🎁 Item in your inbox! 🎁

-Before the items are released to everyone in the game, you will receive the items in your inbox.
+Once the items are released to everyone in the game, you will receive the items in your inbox.
 Try them on!
 We hope you will totally fall in love with them. 😄 We do our very best to make sure your items are tested and layer properly before we send them off… but sometimes we miss things.
 Please flag us in our creator chat so we can fix any issues before the event, sale, or grab goes live.

 At this point in the process, we are looking for layering errors and broken features.